Some people want to become art directors, and others want to be creative directors. Perhaps you are wondering which position is right for you?

 The most creative part of the job orbits around ideas: what does the client want?
 What would be the best way of accomplishing it?
 What design is good enough to be approved?
 How can a half-decent artwork become great?
 What good idea doesn’t really fit in the bigger picture and needs to be forgotten?

-Those are the decisions that a creative director makes constantly, so knowledge of art and specially design is important for the job.
+Those are the decisions that a creative director makes constantly, so knowledge of art and specially design is vital for the job.
 Still, most of the time, that knowledge is needed to theorize, build and share a vision.
-The majority of the time, that vision will come to life through other workers’ technical skills.
+Most of the time, that vision will come to life through other workers’ technical skills.

 As the ideas start materializing and parallel to that process, there will be feedback going back and forth between the client and the executives, those and the creative director, the latter and the art director, and of course, the rest of the team of creators.